HMS Abundance (1799)

 HMS Abundance was a Royal Navy transport launched and purchased in 1799.
+During the Napoleonic Wars, she undertook several transatlantic voyages.
+In April 1814, she conveyed stores and men across the North Atlantic, as part of the build-up at the Great Lakes of the Royal Navy.
+Following the end of the War of 1812, she was tasked with transporting artificers and Royal Marine Artillery detachments from Canada back to Britain at the end of 1815.

+In 1816, she conveyed - from Antwerp to the Port of Civitavecchia - artworks that had been looted by Napoleon, to be returned to the Pope.
+He, in turn, conferred antiquities and other gifts upon the British crown as a measure of his appreciation.
+Latterly, she was employed as a storeship at St Helena, and returned to Britain upon the death of Napoleon.
 The Admiralty sold her in 1823.

 Career

 Abundance was a mercantile vessel that the Admiralty purchased on the stocks.
 She was commissioned in 1800 under William Price, Master, for the East Indies.
 She returned to Woolwich for repairs between October and December 1802, and then returned to the East Indies.

+French Revolutionary Wars

 On 5 January 1803 she sailed for the Mediterranean but grounded the next day on Sconce Point, near The Needles, Isle of Wight. and sailed to her assistance.
 By the 11th they had gotten her off with little damage and she then sailed for Gibraltar.